Adiam: Biography

-Adiam, as well as her parents, are from Asmara, Eritrea and met in Italy.
+Adiam, as well as her parents, are from Asmara and met in Italy.
 The couple moved to Uppsala, Sweden where their daughter was born in 1982.
 According to Adiam, her mother named her after an Eritrean queen.
 Adiam started buying records first from the hip hop-section with favorites Notorious B.I.G. and The Wu-Tang Clan.
 At the same time, she describes herself as having been an "MTV child," listening to Nirvana and Garbage.

 At 18, Adiam came to Stockholm where she took her first steps as a vocalist.
 Because of her job as a receptionist at a studio, whenever the songwriters/producers needed a singer they would ask her to enter the studio.
 Eventually, these demo recordings led to a contract with Razzia Records.
 She used to hang out with hip hop artists such as DJ Taro, Mange Schmidt, DJ Viet-Naam and Thomas Rusiak.
 Once Dymott and Rusiak realized they both shared a love for rock music they decided to work together.

 Adiam's song "Miss You" is on the EA Sports video game, FIFA 10.
 It was the first single from her debut album released in March 2009.
 According to MTV Iggy, the song was performed for the first time live at the prestigious gala P3 Guild 2009 at Scandinavium, Gothenburg.

 Her single "Catch Me If You Can" is a collaboration with Mando Diao's Björn Dixgård.

 Adiam also has a new Swedish-language project with Thomas Rusiak and rappers Näääk and Nimo.